 Rail Transit Safety Section (RTSS) means a section within the California Public Utilities Commission' RTSB responsible for safety oversight of all RTAs.

-Rail Transit Vehicle means an RTA's rolling stock, including but not limited to passenger and maintenance vehicles.
+Rail Transit Vehicle means an RTA's rolling stock used on a rail fixed guideway public transportation system, including but not limited to passenger and maintenance vehicles.